 They often cause severe side effects in healthy people such as stomach cramps, pain, etc. and very few people would recommend high CFU probiotics to a person who has never tried any probiotic before.
 So, we can say that a probiotic choice largely depends on your individual goals as for most people, probiotics in the 5 to 15 billion CFU range are a good choice (5).

 If you are suffering from specific ailments or health issues and want to help your condition with the help of probiotics, then you may go for a probiotic with a higher CFU as they tend to be more useful for treating specific health conditions.
 Probiotics in the 15-45 billion CFU range are the right choice in such a scenario.

 Probiotic companies are also known for using high CFU number as a marketing tactic as most first-time customers believe that the higher the count, the higher quality of the probiotic.
 Companies are aware of this and sometimes use the higher doses to mislead uninformed consumers.

 Higher Colony Forming Units = Better Quality is the most enduring myth about probiotics, and still, a considerable number of people believe in it.
 Probiotics with higher count may be better than those with low one in some cases, but the vast majority of people don’t need them.

-Probiotics in the 5 to 15 billion CFU count are ideal for use as daily probiotic supplements, and one can use them for the long term also without worrying about any severe side effects.
+Probiotics Gummies in the 1 to 15 billion CFU count are ideal for use as daily probiotic supplements, and one can use them for the long term also without worrying about any severe side effects.

 Probiotics like Ora Organic with high CFU count, on the other hand, are only recommended if the person is suffering from a health issue.